Mobile Work Force

 - WiFi solutions provide the opportunity to track information about your visitors that many times will assist in business and marketing decisions.

-- End users, unless they have their devices setup to auto-connect to WiFi locations, will have to complete a process to access the network.
+- End users, unless their devices set up to auto-connect to WiFi locations, will have to complete a process to access the network.

 - If cell reception is lacking, WiFi may be utilized to increase data transmission speed if you have a fast Internet connection.

 - With guests on your network, malware and viruses from their devices are a concern.
-Extra precautions are necessary to protect your network.
+Extra precautions are necessary to protect your system.

 The average cost of a data breach via a compromised mobile device is $21,042.